tjohns/zf/README.txt

-Welcome to Zend Framework 1.6.0!
-This is the first release in the Zend Framework 1.6 series.
+Welcome to Zend Framework 1.6.1!
+This is the first maintenance release in the Zend Framework 1.6 series.
 This release maintains backwards compatibility with all Zend Framework 1.x releases.

 RELEASE INFORMATION
 ---------------

-Zend Framework 1.6.0 (revision [INSERT REV NUMBER HERE]).
+Zend Framework 1.6.1 ([INSERT REV NUM HERE]).
-Released on 2008-09-02.
+Released on 2008-09-15.

 NEW FEATURES
 ------------